 Dr. Maria-Carolina Cambre, PhD

-My interests include the politics of communication, the issue of representation, critical policy analysis & critical visual sociology and anthropology, all with an eye to social justice issues as well as community and identity broadly speaking.
-Thus, I look at representation mainly through semiotics, anthropological and sociological theory, and with respect to the literature in visual cultural studies, communication and discourse analysis.
-I use various frameworks and lenses, generally with a critical focus.
-I am interested in theoretical investigations within the realm of semiotics and ethics broadly speaking especially in relation to communication and the visual.
-I conduct artistic research through creative research & exploration, again centering on concerns around visualities & representation.
+My interests include the politics of communication, the issue of representation, critical policy analysis & critical visual and creative work in the social sciences, all with an eye to social justice issues as well as community and identity broadly speaking.
+Thus, I look at representation mainly through semiotics (micro level), critical, political and sociological theory, and with respect to the literature in visual cultural studies, communication and discourse analysis.
+I use various frameworks and lenses, focusing on process philosophy.
+I am interested in theoretical investigations in relation to the politics and sociology of information, image and communication and the visual.
+I also practice artistic research through creative research & exploration.

 The development of my research program falls under the rubric of three broad but overlapping areas: